No products in the cart

 Fibroblasts are found in the intestine, especially in connective tissues.
 The exposure of the peptide to injured connective tissue may enhance the response to growth hormone by increasing the receptor density, as some studies may suggest.
 Hence, even though the GH levels appear to remain the same, there may be greater hormone uptake at the injury site, potentially expediting the rate of healing.
 Ongoing studies reveal potentially greater potential impacts of the peptide than are currently known.

 BPC-157 peptide has been observed to potentially promote healing in various types of injuries like inflammatory bowel disease, muscle, tendon wear, and tear.
 A 2014 research study on animals suggested that a fraction of the healing response may be due to the increased production of GH receptors in the injured tissues upon BPC-157 peptide exposure.
 Various growth factors may have been involved in the tissue healing process, as some research studies speculate.
 Each of the proteins may function depending on the extent of the injury and specific tissue that has endured the damage.
 GH may be crucial for repairing damage to connective tissues like skeletal muscles, bone, cartilage, tendons, and ligaments.
 It may further promote the secretion of collagen, a protein that helps scaffold various connective tissues.
 BCP-157 peptide might be speculated to enhance the effects and recovery by recruiting GH to damaged tissues.

 The Net Effect

-To conclude, BPC-157 peptide promotes fibroblast migration, survival, division and enhances the rate of their movement to the site of injury.
-Thus the peptide improves the rate of repair by several folds.
-This is achieved through the stimulation of natural healing processes.
-Thus it enhances the natural repair mechanisms of our body.
+BPC-157 peptide has been suggested by researchers to promote fibroblast migration, survival, division, and enhance the rate of their movement to the site of injury.
+Thus, the peptide might improve the rate of repair by several folds.
+This may be achieved through the stimulation of natural healing processes, potentially enhancing natural repair mechanisms.